HalfElfAlistair/fcc-survey-form-project/README.md

 # FCC Project: Survey Form

 A survey form to collect information from pirates.
+Part of the FCC Responsive Web Design course.

 ## Contents